cnumr/EcoIndex/content/en/privacy/_10_intro.md

 {{% info_2_columns_col2 %}}

-**[WARNING !!!
-Revoir le texte ici]** EcoIndex est un service proposé par GreenIT.fr et le Collectif Conception Numérique Responsable.
-Nous produisons des outils et réflexions pour aider les individus, les organisations et les pouvoirs publics pour construire un avenir numérique soutenable et plus enviable pour nos enfants.
+EcoIndex is a service offered by GreenIT.fr and the Collectif Conception Numérique Responsable.
+We provide tools and thoughts to help individuals, organizations and public authorities to build a sustainable and more enviable digital future for our children.

 {{% /info_2_columns_col2 %}}